Indian Institute of Space Science and Technology: Rankings

-Indian Institute of Space Science and Technology was ranked 43rd by the National Institutional Ranking Framework (NIRF) engineering category 2020.
+Indian Institute of Space Science and Technology was ranked 51 by the National Institutional Ranking Framework (NIRF) engineering category 2024.

 Observatory

-IIST also has a small observatory on campus equipped with an 8-inch Newtonian telescope.
-A 14-inch telescope will replace the 8-inch telescope in the near future.
-The telescope is housed in a dome on top of the Science academic block.
-The dome is powered by two sets of solar panels.
+IIST also has a small observatory on campus equipped with a 14-inch Schmidt-Cassegrain telescope and an 8-inch Newtonian telescope.
+The telescope is housed in a dome on top of the Science academic block (also called as the D2 block).
+The facility is mainly used by undergraduate and postgraduate students as well as for frequent vacation-based outreach programs.
+The dome is powered by two sets of solar panels with necessary back-up power.

 Student activities

 Student projects

-VYOM ('sky' in Sanskrit) is the Sounding Rocket designed by the BTech students of IIST.
-Vyom had its maiden flight on 11 May 2012 when it took to the sky from TERLS. and the mission was a total success.
+VYOM ('sky' in Sanskrit) is the sounding rocket designed by the BTech students of IIST.
+Vyom had its maiden flight on 11 May 2012 when it took to the sky from TERLS and the mission was a success.
 The objective of the launch was to flight-test the solid rocket motor and the accelerometer payload developed for the project.
 Vyom is the first student made sounding rocket in Asia and the Vyom Mk II was planned for launch in 2015.

 IIST also runs a student satellite project, which is also slated for launch in 2014–2015 on board the PSLV.